Flourless gluten free chocolate cookies have been a staple holiday cookie recipe in our house for years.

 - 3 tablespoons date sugar or coconut palm sugar

-- 1/4 cup unsweetened raw cacao powder (such as Navitas Naturals brand)
+- 1/4 cup unsweetened raw cacao powder (like this one from Navitas Naturals)

 - Preheat oven to 300 degrees.
 Lightly grease a baking sheet with the extra virgin coconut oil.